CuanQ-FinancialTech/Capstone-FrontEnd/README.md

 - Inter font family for modern typography
 - Custom color scheme with purple as primary color

-## Number Formatting

-The application uses Indonesian number formatting:
-- Thousand separators using dots (.)
-- Example: 1.000.000
-- Currency prefix: "Rp"

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - React.js team for the amazing framework